janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

     cdbg << "some value: " << 4 << ", and another: " << 2 << "\n";

 The cdbg object is a std::basic_ostream<> that writes anything it gets passed to the OutputDebugString API.
-By using this approach a tools like [DebugView++][6] can be used to monitor and filter these message.
-If you happen to be on another platform you get just swap out OutputDebugString for std::cout or your own favorite log function.
+By using this approach a tool like [DebugView++][6] can be used to monitor and filter these message.
+If you happen to be on another platform you can just swap out OutputDebugString for std::cout or your own favorite log function.
 The point here is: adding an easy to use facility to quickly add some logging get really help you understand code more quickly.

 [GitHub link to basic_dbgstream][7]